-Fellowships in the field of economic or social ethics.
+Fellowships in the field of economic or social ethics, including on Fair Inheritance.

 The Hoover Chair in Economic and Social Ethics hosts every year a number of short-term post-doctoral fellows.

-- FAIR INHERITANCE, full post-doctoral fellowship, specifically devoted to research on fairness and inheritance.
-Fellows with no other source of income are offered an all-inclusive gross monthly stipend of EUR 2000 for a period not exceeding 4 months.
+- FULL FAIR INHERITANCE post-doctoral fellowship, specifically devoted to research on fairness and inheritance.
+Fellows with no other source of income are offered an all-inclusive gross monthly stipend of EUR 2000 for a period not exceeding 3 months.
 Fellows on paid leave from their own institution are offered a contribution to their travel and housing expenses.

 The selection committee will give special consideration to applications from underrepresented groups in academia (women, minorities and persons with disabilities) and from researchers who live in jurisdictions where academics face significant material or political constraints.
 Qualified researchers who correspond to this profile are strongly encouraged to apply.

 • Privileges.
 All fellows will be full members of the Hoover Chair for the duration of their stay.
 They will be provided with office space, internet connection, free access to various other services, some secretarial assistance, and help in finding accommodation.
 They will be welcome to take an active part in the Hoover Chair's activities and will have access to the University's seminars, lectures and libraries.

 • Eligibility.
 Candidates must be scholars from outside Belgium, who hold a doctorate or possess equivalent qualifications and are active in the field of economic or social ethics broadly conceived.
 Candidates to a full fellowship must have no professional income from other sources in the period concerned.
 Proficiency in either English or French is required, and at least a passive knowledge of both is desirable.